Anishkrishnan5/TasteIQ/README.md

 💡 Why This Matters

-Modern food discovery tools are limited to static filters or crowd-sourced ratings, which struggle to handle complex constraints like nutrition, dietary rules, and personal preferences simultaneously.
+Modern food discovery tools are limited to static filters or crowd-sourced ratings, which struggle to handle multiple simultaneous constraints such as nutrition targets, dietary rules, and personal preferences.

 TasteIQ moves beyond this by combining nutritional intelligence, semantic retrieval, and LLM-based reasoning to produce grounded, personalized recommendations.

-It represents how applied GenAI systems can bridge structured data (menus, nutrition) with LLM-driven decision-making — an approach increasingly used across real-world recommender systems, digital health platforms, and consumer AI products.
+It represents how applied GenAI systems bridge structured data (menus, nutrition) with LLM-driven decision-making — an approach increasingly used across real-world recommender systems, digital health platforms, and consumer AI products.

 🧩 Core Features
 Feature	Description